 Coaches who work with young athletes must work primarily on skills, technique and speed training.
 Training athletes to become stronger can take place at a later stage.

-If coaches try to develop a strong young athlete and ignore developing skills and technique, then there will be an accelerated improvement initially followed by a 'stunted' improvement later.
+If coaches try to develop a robust young athlete and ignore developing skills and technique, then there will be an accelerated development initially followed by a 'stunted' improvement later.

 If the skills and abilities are laid down at these young ages, then continued long-term improvement will ensue.